RFCs - The Internet's "Constitution" That Anyone Can Read

 RFC numbers are simple sequential numbers assigned in order of publication.
 The person who managed this numbering for many years was Jon Postel.
 From 1969 until his death in 1998, Postel served as RFC Editor, managing the publication of all RFCs for approximately 30 years.

 Postel is also known for the "Robustness Principle" (Postel's Law).
-The principle stated in RFC 793 - "Be conservative in what you send, be liberal in what you accept" - is widely cited as a design philosophy for Internet protocols.
+The principle stated in RFC 793 - "be conservative in what you do, be liberal in what you accept from others" - is widely cited as a design philosophy for Internet protocols.

 Summary